plone/guillotina/docs/source/quickstart.md

 # Quickstart

-How to quickly get started using `guillotina`.
+How to quickly get started using Guillotina.

-This tutorial will assume usage of venv.
+This tutorial will assume usage of [venv](https://docs.python-guide.org/dev/virtualenvs/ "Link to docs about different venvs").
 You can use your own preferred tool for managing your python environment.

-*This tutorial assumes you have postgresql running*
+*This tutorial assumes you have [PostgreSQL](https://www.postgresql.org/ "Link to PostgreSQL") running*

 Setup the environment: